 For additional information and the agenda, visit the Institute website.

-To register you can find the application here.
+To register, you can find the application here.